moccu/systemjs-pluginbuilder/README.md

 ## Examples

 An example is located in [the example directory](example/).
-Simply checkout this repository, call ```npm install``` and run ```node example/example.js```.
+Simply clone this repository, call ```npm install``` and run ```node example/example.js```.
 This example will create a _build_ directory in ```example/build```.